MoonaWorks/VRMLiveViewer-AutoCamera/docs/Getting_Started_EN.md

 - **The camera work is not what you intended**
   Tell the AI the frame number and what is different.

-- **A 360-degree rotation turns back partway through**
-  Check that it is built as two 180-degree parts.

 - **You do not understand a setting**
   Refer to the UI-name / JSON-key mapping table in the specification.